-In a skillet, add about 1TBS of butter or oil, the beef cubes, and about 2 TBS of flour (to coat the beef in).
+*Beef Cubes: In a skillet, add about 1TBS of butter or oil, 1 pound beef cubes, 2 TBS of flour.
 Season to taste and cook on med heat until slightly browned.

 - 2 – 3 cups stock of your choice

 - ¼ to ½ cup flour